bigboards/bigboards-docs/docs/software/bootstrap.md

 ![Hex and order of nodes](../images/hex-nodes.svg)

 ## Update your device to the latest firmware level
-After you generated the SSDs or SD cards for your devcice, it is initialised at firmware v1.0.
+After you generated the SSDs or SD cards for your device, it is initialised at firmware v1.0.
 So we need to bring it to the latest level of the firmware before we can start installing e.g. the `bb CLI` or anything else.